vytasrgl/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 In addition to marking words, the system generates sequences of 5 contiguous words (phrases), and if it finds them in the dictionary, they too are marked.

-This ontology marking merges ontology, pos-tagging, parsing, and lemmas (canonical forms) into a single representation suitable for pattern matching.
-Below is an example.

 ![](../ontolog.png)

 ## Script Compiler